natemcmaster/blog/src/_posts/commentary/2014-10-06-plex-for-xbox.md

 [Original Article](https://blog.plex.tv/2014/10/05/plex-xbox-one-xbox-360/)

 Unfortunately, this app will not be free.
-I am still looking forward the expected release of a media player for Xbox One that comes with DLNA support.
+I am still looking forward to the expected release of a media player for Xbox One that comes with DLNA support.